no. 001 · spring mmxxvi

 most of what we carry was given to us before we could refuse it. a voice that sounds like our mother. a silence that came from a country. a way of holding the body that belonged to a grandmother who never had time to put it down.

-seen begins with the chart you were born under. not as prediction. as a map of inheritance. each chart is read by a person, slowly. what comes back is the shape of what you carry, in language that finally fits.
+seen begins with the chart you were born under. not as prediction. as a map of inheritance. each chart is read slowly, drawn from a method developed over years. that method now reaches more than one room. what comes back is the shape of what you carry, in language that finally fits.

 from there, a small set of practices. a daily reading. a place to write one true sentence. a witness who listens and remembers. nothing to complete. nothing measured.